Smoking While Pregnant Linked to ADHD in Children

 Dangers of Cigarette Smoke

-According to BabyCenter.com, cigrarette smoke contains more than 4,000 chemicals, including cyanide, lead, and at least 60 other cancer-causing compounds.
+According to BabyCenter.com, cigarette smoke contains more than 4,000 chemicals, including cyanide, lead, and at least 60 other cancer-causing compounds.
 The site states, “When you smoke during pregnancy, that toxic brew gets into your bloodstream, your baby’s only source of oxygen and nutrients.”
 Director of Maternal Fetal Medicine for Commonwealth Perinatal Associates at Henrico Doctors’ Hospital in Richmond, VA states, “Two compounds found in cigarette smoke as especial harmful: nicotine and carbon monoxide.
 These two toxins account for almost every smoking-related complication in pregnancy.”
+Alternatives to cigarettes, such as a puff bar vape device, are tyically free from these harmful chemicals, making them a healthier option in comparison.

 What is ADHD?